 |Saturdays||Aberdeen||11 am – 1 pm||A Players|

-We will run a serving and returning session every Friday from 4-5PM at Aberdeen and charged ½ credit or $275HKD for B players.
+We will run a serving and returning session every Friday when courts are available from 4- 5PM at Aberdeen and charged ½ credit or $275HKD for B players.
 Serves will be filmed to help technical progression.
 Please check with Sanjay or Jason weekly for court updates.

 We will run Sunday match play sessions every week from 11-1 at Aberdeen, alternating between A and B kids each week.